-CCT: Okowa hails Saraki’s acquittal - Nigeria Today
+CCT: Okowa Hails Saraki’s Acquittal - Nigeria Today

+“This judgement is good for our democracy as it will further enhance Nigerians’ faith in the judiciary.’’ the Governor said.

+While congratulating Saraki, Gov. Okowa challenged the Senate President and entire members of the National Assembly to always protect the rule of law and fundamental rights of Nigerians.

-The post CCT: Okowa hails Saraki’s acquittal appeared first on Premium Times Nigeria.
+The post CCT: Okowa Hails Saraki’s Acquittal appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share